Bibliography

 With weekly viewership reaching tens of millions, the show proved that, for many Americans, satire about the news could be just as compelling, if not more so, than the news itself.

 Laugh-In helped smooth the way at NBC for late-night comedy shows that made topical humor part of viewer expectation.
-This included Lorne Michael’s Saturday Night Live, which premiered in 1975.
+This included Saturday Night Live, created by Lorne Michaels, which premiered in 1975.

 Satire